mathewlowry/myhub-gpt/about/chatgpt integration plans.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

-- 2023-11-11: updated to account for [[experiment 6]], the release of GPTs, etc, ad shortened with the extraction of [[AIgents behind the scenes]] into a separate file.
+- 2023-11-11: updated to account for [[experiment 6 - ideator GPT]], the release of GPTs, etc, ad shortened with the extraction of [[AIgents behind the scenes]] into a separate file.
 - version control
     - this is version: current
     - here is the previous version: [[chatgpt integration plans 1]]